 CIDOC CRM Method (CM)

 Considered under this aspect, the principles put forward can provide a guideline to building a formal ontology that can act as a standard.
-In this regard, the CIDOC CRM in particular is considered and referenced as an ISO standard which models cultural-historical discourse including all scientific activities, focusing on a material level of description.
+In this regard, the CIDOC CRM in particular is considered and is referenced as an ISO standard which models cultural-historical discourse, including all scientific activities, focusing on a material level of description.

 Principles for Building a Standard (PS)

 In general, we can consider that these principles can inform decisions on establishing manageable units of documentation.
-These enable information integration for some domain but also ensure the long-term robustness of the declared classes and relations to support monotonic (backward compatible) revisions of the ontology.
+These enable information integration for some domain but also ensure the long-term robustness of the declared classes and relations to support monotonic (backward-compatible) revisions of the ontology.

-Therefore each principle given in its main form as solution can potentially be further elaborated with regards to these various aspects (not carried out in this document).
+Therefore, each principle given in its main form as a solution can potentially be further elaborated with regards to these various aspects (not carried out in this document).

 Glossary